 This map shows the territories of local Audubon chapters in California in relation to state assembly, state senate and federal congressional districts.
 You can use this map to find a chapter near you and to see which legislative districts fall in each chapter’s boundary.

 The grants listed below are administered by National Audubon or Audubon California.

 Collaborative Funding Grant Program

-The Collaborative Funding Grant Program is designed to support conservation projects (defined broadly to include education, citizen science, policy, habitat restoration) and ideally will provide an opportunity to engage your members and the public, to promote our shared mission, and to align national, state and chapter priorities.
-A maximum of $5,000 grants will be dispersed as needed in 2017.
-Application available here.
+The Collaborative Funding Grant Program is designed to support conservation projects (defined broadly to include education, community science, policy, habitat restoration) and ideally will provide an opportunity to engage your members and the public, to promote our shared mission, and to align national, state and chapter priorities.
+A maximum of $5,000 grants will be dispersed in 2019.
 For more information, contact your Chapter Network Manager.

 Wimberly Wildlife Fund for Land Acquisition

 Audubon California will disperse up to $100,000 per year to one or more chapters (actual amounts depend annually on the fund investments) grants to California Audubon Chapters to assist with land acquisition projects by the chapter or by a partner of the chapter such as a land trust.
 Grants will average $30,000 per chapters.
 These grants cannot be used for maintenance, support or the ongoing care of any sanctuary.
 Grant cycles will being each year on July 1st and continue until available funds are dispersed.
 For more information, see grant application and contact Ariana Rickard at firstname.lastname@example.org.

 Audubon Works is a place for you and all of Audubon's staff, chapter leaders, volunteers, and activists to come together to share ideas, experiences, best practices, and information.
 It includes discussion groups, a searchable resource library, an Audubon-wide event calendar, and a platform to create petitions.